This guide shows you everything you’ll need to know about subpoenas from how it needs to be served, to what it means to be served a subpoena.

 There are two types of common subpoenas:

-- Subpoena ad testificandum requests that a person testify before the court.
+- Subpoena ad testificandum requests a person testify before the court.
 This testimony can be given in person or over the phone.

-- Subpoena duces tecum requests a person or organization provide physical evidence regarding the case such as mailed documents or receipts.
+- Subpoena duces tecum requests a person or organization provide physical evidence regarding the case such as documents or receipts.

 Ask a lawyer if you need any clarification on what a court is legally allowed to request from you.